Oswego in Oswego County, New York — The American Northeast (Mid-Atlantic)

 Erected 1898 by The Society of Colonial Wars in the State of New York.

 Location.
 43° 27.699′ N, 76° 30.857′ W. Marker is in Oswego, New York, in Oswego County.
-Marker is at the intersection of West 1st Street and Lake Street, on the left when traveling north on West 1st Street.
+It is at the intersection of West 1st Street and Lake Street, on the left when traveling north on West 1st Street.
 This historical marker is a plaque, affixed to a large boulder, situated within a small iron fenced in area, on the west side of the Oswego River, near the lake front.
 Touch for map.
 Marker is in this post office area: Oswego NY 13126, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Fort Oswego (here, next to this marker); Oswego Harbor West Pierhead Lighthouse (approx. 0.2 miles away); Oswego Harbor (approx. 0.2 miles away); LT-5 TUG (approx. 0.2 miles away); Fort George (approx. 0.3 miles away); Open Water = Winter Birds (approx. 0.3 miles away); Wreck of the David W. Mills (approx. 0.3 miles away); Oswego West Side Forts (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker: A different marker also named Fort Oswego (here, next to this marker); Oswego Harbor West Pierhead Lighthouse (approx. 0.2 miles away); Oswego Harbor (approx. 0.2 miles away); LT-5 TUG (approx. 0.2 miles away); Fort George (approx. 0.3 miles away); Open Water = Winter Birds (approx. 0.3 miles away); Wreck of the David W. Mills (approx. 0.3 miles away); Oswego West Side Forts (approx. 0.3 miles away).
 Touch for a list and map of all markers in Oswego.

 Also see . . .